UsmanRajput07/100-days-js/readme.md

 Day 2: genterate a hash tag in start from a given string and capital the first letter of each word in the string Day 3: create a fuction that takes a two parameter the fist one is string the second is character , we are find the total character count in a given string
-Day 4: create a function call checktriangle that takes 3 parameters About
+Day 4: create a function call checktriangle that takes 3 parameters Day 5: reate a function to sort the given array to ascending order About
 🚀 100 Days, 100 JS Problems: A daily journey of solving JavaScript problems to sharpen my coding skills.
 Follow along as I tackle a new challenge each day, sharing solutions, techniques, and insights.
 Perfect for anyone looking to strengthen their JS knowledge!